prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 For each topic, systems should score each possibly relevant tweet with ids less than or equal to the query's `querytweettime` element.
 Note that `querytweettime` is considered to be definitive in preference to `querytime`.

-Participating groups may submit up to four runs.
-At least one run should not use any external or future source of evidence (see below for a description of external and future sources of evidence).
-The use of future evidence is discouraged but the use of timely external resources is encouraged.
+*Note that the following is slightly different from last year:* Participating groups may submit up to four runs.
+External evidence can be used (in fact, encouraged), but future evidence cannot (see below for a more detailed discussion).
+Manual runs (i.e., runs with human involvement) are also welcome.

 Submitted runs must follow standard TREC format: